Broadsign Integration

 Description

 Media playback engine.
-Loads video and image assets at playout time.
-Handles HTML5 video playback with muted autoplay (Chromium 87+ requirement), image display with timed duration, and VAST tracking pixel firing.
+Pre-loads video and image assets during PREBUFFER phase (canplay event for streaming playback).
+Handles HTML5 video with muted autoplay (Chromium 87+ requirement), image display with timed duration, and VAST tracking pixel firing.

 Integration comparison